benhook1013/space-game/DESIGN.md

 - Collect tunable numbers in `constants.dart` and asset paths in `assets.dart`.
 - Use composition and pass dependencies through constructors; keep singletons rare.
 - Optimise iteration by running all commands through FVM (`fvm flutter`, `fvm dart`).
+- Build only the features needed for the current milestone; defer extras until they are actually required.
+- Favour readability and quick iteration over micro-optimisation.
+- Use simple state handling (plain classes or `ValueNotifier`s) instead of heavy patterns like BLoC or Redux.

 ## Game Layers